 In an Orange County child custody case, physical custody refers to where a child lives and who provides day-to-day care.
-In general, the court can make physical custody decisions based on the minor child's best interests (Family Code 3011).
+The court can generally make physical custody decisions based on the minor child's best interests according to California Family Code 3011.

 The standard of best interests requires but is not limited to an examination of: